ldstein/webpack-sourcemap-test/readme.md

 ### Test working sourcemap

-This will run webpack, add a BOM to the generated sourcemap then start a simple web server to test the results.
+This will run webpack, **add BOM to the generated sourcemap** then start a simple web server to test the results.

 1. `npm run build-good`
 2. Open http://localhost:8080 in Chrome